For those new to this website:

 As always, thank you for reading and for sharing articles from LeadSafeMama.com.
-Sharing these articles (with your friends and family, on social media, IRL, and elsewhere!) helps to support the work of this woman-owned small business (based in Portland, Oregon) — and specifically supports the independent testing of consumer goods and reporting of results made freely available to all who read the articles here.
+Sharing our articles (with your friends and family, on social media, IRL, and elsewhere!) helps to support the work of this woman-owned small business (based in Portland, Oregon) — and specifically supports the independent testing of consumer goods and reporting of results that we make freely available (not behind a pay wall) to all who read the articles here.

 Please let us know if you have any questions and we will do our best to answer them as soon as we have a moment.